Biden meets with Arab Gulf countries to counter Iran threat

 “I suspect you won’t see that for another couple of weeks,” Biden told reporters late Friday.

-At the summit, Biden was set to hear a chorus of concern about the region’s stability and security, as well as concerns about food security, climate change and the continued threat of terrorism.
+At the summit, Biden was set to hear concerns about regional stability and security, food security, climate change and the continued threat of terrorism.

 Overall, there’s little that the nine Mideast heads of state agree on when it comes to foreign policy.
-For example, Saudi Arabia, Bahrain and the United Arab Emirates are trying to isolate and squeeze Iran over its regional reach and proxies.
+For example, Saudi Arabia, Bahrain and the UAE are trying to isolate and squeeze Iran over its regional reach and proxies.
 Oman and Qatar, on the other hand, have solid diplomatic ties with Iran and have acted as intermediaries for talks between Washington and Tehran.

 “When U.S. President Joe Biden comes to the Middle East this week, he will be arriving in a region facing numerous challenges, from terrorism to food insecurity and climate change,” he wrote.
 “But the Middle East is also a region that is increasingly facing those challenges together under a group of leaders pursuing positive change.”